wavemaker/docs/learn/app-development/ui-design/page-concepts.md

 Introduction to Pages in WaveMaker low-code platform.

 ---
-An application is a collection of pages, with each page composed of different UI elements and Widgets.
-These UI elements enable user interaction with the app and can get data from backend services.
-Navigation and interaction rules can be setup across pages.
+An application is a collection of pages.
+Each page is composed of different UI elements and Widgets.
+These UI elements enable user interaction with the app and can get data from the backend services.
+You can be set navigation and interaction rules across pages.

 :::tip
-To get started with designing pages, start from the [Design Overview](/learn/app-development/ui-design/design-overview) section.
+To design pages, see the [Design Overview](/learn/app-development/ui-design/design-overview) section.
 :::

  You can navigate to the pages section as shown in the image below.

 ![Pages introduction in WaveMaker](../../assets/pages_introduction.png)

+## Page Architecture

 In this document, you will learn about the following:

-- how WaveMaker apps are [single-page applications](#single-page-apps)
+- WaveMaker apps as single-page applications.
-- what a typical [page life cycle](#page-lifecycle) is within the app.
+- What a typical [page life cycle](#page-life-cycle) of a WaveMaker app looks like.

 ## WaveMaker as a Single Page Application